Inherited Risk: The BRCA Gene Explained

 - Cancers in both breasts (same time or different times)

-- Breast and ovarian cancers in same woman or family
+- Breast and ovarian cancers in the same woman or family

-- Two or more BRCA1 or BRCA2-related cancers in one or more family member
+- Two or more BRCA1 or BRCA2-related cancers in one or more family members

 - Personal history of male breast cancer

-- Ashkenazi Jewish (Eastern European) ethnicity with a family history of breast, prostate, pancreatic or ovarian cancer
+- Ashkenazi Jewish (Eastern European) ethnicity and a personal history of breast cancer.

 How Is BRCA Testing Done?